 Edited by Timothy Charlton MD

 A “Jones’ fracture” is a special type of stress fracture of the base of the 5th metatarsal (Figure 1).
+The fracture itself often occurs acutely but the repetitive stress that leads up to the sudden fracture has often built up over time.
 Jones fractures occur in a manner that is similar to the way that you would break a paper clip (by wiggling it back and forth over and over again).
 Therefore, activities that repetitively load the foot (for example sports with running) may lead to a Jones’ fracture.
 These fractures tend to occur in people that have a high arched foot shape, or a leg shape that results in increased loading on the outside part of the foot.
 These fractures can be treated with a cast or a special boot.
 However, they may break again because the reason why they occurred (loading pattern of the foot) has not changed.
 Therefore, surgical treatment of Jones’ fractures is common, and it sometimes involves re-aligning the foot to prevent the bone from breaking again in the future.

 Figure 1: Jones Fracture